EtorixDev/timelength/README.md

 print(output.result.valid)
 # [(1.0, Scale(86400, "day", "days")), (5.0, Scale(3600, "hour", "hours"))]
 ```
+Additionally, if a single lone value is parsed without a paired scale, seconds will be assumed.
+However, if more than one value is parsed, nothing will be assumed.
 ### Strict
 While `TimeLength.strict` is `True`, `TimeLength.result.success` will only be `True` if at least one valid result is found and no invalid results are found.
 ```python